dddddjent/render-engine/README.md

 Requires a config.json

-- Please refer to the config template to create your own config.json.
+- It doesn't require to supply all the fields

 - Render graph:

   - default: objects only
   - fire_field: requires two fields, fire and smoke.
 Need `fire_colors.npy`
   - smoke_field: at most 2 fields
   - vorticity_field: at most 2 fields
   - shader_directory: engine's xmake.lua compiles shaders to `${buildir}/shaders`.
 This should be the same as the xmake.lua.
+  - extra_args: extra arguments to the graph

 - Objects: